 ⚙️ Full Samsung Odyssey Ark specs below: 165Hz fresh rate, 1ms response time, Mini LED, HDR, VRR, AMD Freesync Premium Pro, cockpit mode

-The Samsung Odyssey Ark price has finally been revealed (I first saw it at CES 2022), and it’s going to cost you if you’re looking for what’s shaping up to be the best 55-inch gaming monitor you can buy.
-Releasing in early September, the Ark has some “world’s first” specs and a unique “cockpit mode” that turns the monitor 90 degrees.
+The Samsung Odyssey Ark price has gotten more reasonable in 2023, but you’re still going to have to splurge on this high-end display if you want the sequel to the best gaming monitor from Samsung, the Odyssey Neo G9.
+The Odyssey Ark has some “world’s first” specs and a unique “cockpit mode” that turns the monitor 90 degrees.